higgsas/higgsas_geo_nodes_manual/docs/distribution.rst

   Distance between distributed points

 Radius
-  Radius of the sphere
+  Radius of the disk

 Scale
   Scale of the points gap

-Poles Distance
+Pole Distance
-  Increases gap on the sphere poles
+  Increases gap on the disk pole

 .. image:: images/h_d_p_d.PNG